Dozens Still Missing After Tourist Boat Overturns Off Phuket

-(PHUKET, Thailand) — Thai police said Friday that 56 people were still missing in waters off the resort island of Phuket after a storm capsized a diving boat packed with tourists.The commander of Phuket Provincial Police, Teerapol Tipcharoen, said seas have calmed since the Thursday evening’s accident and the search is ongoing.
+(PHUKET, Thailand) — Thai navy divers prepared Friday to search for 56 mostly Chinese tourists missing after a storm capsized their diving boat off the resort island of Phuket.The commander of Phuket Provincial Police, Teerapol Tipcharoen, said the sea had calmed since Thursday evening’s accident and the search was ongoing.

+A navy deputy commander, Charoenpol Kumrasri, said they hope survivors can be found in the boat, which sits about 30 meters (98 feet) below the surface.
+He said about 30 navy divers would be sent to take part.

-The boat was carrying 105 people, including 93 tourists, 11 crew and one tour guide when it toppled in 5-meter (16-foot) -high seas Thursday.
-One Chinese male passenger has been confirmed dead, and at least 12 people hospitalized.
+The boat was carrying 105 people, including 93 tourists, 11 crew and one tour guide when it toppled in 5-meter (16-foot) -high seas.
+One Chinese male passenger has been confirmed dead and at least 12 people hospitalized.

+The incident comes as rescuers, also led by Thai navy divers, struggle to extract 12 boys and their soccer coach from a flooded cave in the country’s far north, where they’ve been trapped since June 23.

 Phuket Gov. Norraphat Plodthong said Thursday night that 48 passengers were rescued from the boat, with 49 unaccounted for.
 Police previously said 90 people had been rescued from the boat and just seven were missing.
 The reason for the discrepancies was not clear.